maelfabien/maelfabien.github.io/_posts/2019-7-6-Explorium_2.md

 ![image](https://maelfabien.github.io/assets/images/log_1.png)

-We can also illustrate this limitation by plotting the predictions sorted by value :
+We can also illustrate the second limitation by plotting the predictions sorted by value :

 ```python
 plt.figure(figsize=(12,8))